Transit Photometry and Ephemeris Refinement of WASP-12 b Using TESS Data: Methodology

-To perform a transit timing analysis, individual mid-transit times were measured independently for each observed transit.
-For each predicted transit, a fixed temporal window centered on the expected mid-transit time was extracted from the light curve.
-A physical transit model was then fitted to each segment, allowing only the mid-transit time and flux normalization to vary while keeping the geometric parameters fixed to the values obtained from the phase-folded fit.
-This approach minimizes the degeneracies between the shape and timing of the transit \citep{Agol2005, Holman2005}.
+In order to conduct a timing analysis, mid-transit times were independently measured for each transit event.
+A fixed window of the TESS light curve, centered on the expected mid-transit time, was selected for each predicted transit.
+Then, a physical transit model was fitted to this piece of the light curve, with only the mid-transit time and flux normalization varying while keeping other geometric parameters fixed to the estimates obtained at the phase-folded fitting stage.
+This approach avoids the degeneracy between the transit geometry and its timing \citep{Agol2005, Holman2005}.

-Uncertainties on the individual mid-transit times were obtained from the covariance matrix of the fit.
-Transits with poorly constrained timing measurements were excluded from further analysis.
+Uncertainties of the individual mid-transit times were estimated using the covariance matrix of the fit.
+Transits with poorly constrained mid-transit times were rejected.